samueldecornez62/Black-Litterman-Implied-Covariance/README.md

 # Black-Litterman-Implied-Covariance

-This project focuses on constructing the covariance matrix of stock returns for nearly 10,000 stocks.
+This project focuses on constructing the implied covariance matrix of stock returns for nearly 10,000 stocks.
 This project does two things:
 - Speeds up the Black Litterman process by allowing for less computationally expensive inversion of the covariance matrix, which is required for the model
 - Allows for additional detailed analysis of stocks and industries (discussed below)